-This residence facility offers upperclassman many of the same features as Dunklee.
-It accommodates two students per room with a private bathroom.
+This residence facility has many of the same features as Dunklee Hall.
+All rooms are nonsmoking.
+Each room accommodates two students with a private bathroom.
+The hall also offers cable and internet access.

 All first-year students under the age of 21 are required to live on campus, unless permission to live off campus is granted by the Director of Admissions.
 Students with previous college experience, living in the Denver area or with families, are exempt from living on campus.